 Additionally, ownership also needs to be described based on mobile devices.
 When mobility and BYOD work together, this becomes even more necessary.
 Define your BYOD system accurately and let the participants know what they are signing up for before they bring in personal devices at the work front.

 9. Keep Compliance In Mind While Creating Your Solutions

-It is a known fact that organizations come with various privacy-related measures and standards to match up.
+It’s a fact that organizations come with various privacy-related measures and standards.
 There are thousands of laws and regulations to keep in mind too.
 While it is not enough to meet these type of requirements; you also need to document the compliance you are following and ensure that an audit would not hurt you.

 You cannot hurt the corporate policies, especially on an internal basis.
 While you may have gotten around the daunting compliance challenge present within the network; you need to ensure that your enterprise mobility system does not come up with an entirely new issue waiting to be tackled.

 10. Lastly And Most Importantly, Be Prepared For ‘Internet of Things’

 The policies you write should focus on today’s functioning but also concentrate on the potential of enterprise mobility.
 Since this field is ever-evolving, something like a smartwatch and a Google glass may become a lot more common at the workplace than we had assumed.

 These devices have the potential to give their user the much needed intuitive and human experience while also introducing new use cases.
 Driverless vehicles, for example, would make full use of cloud services for getting users where they want to effortlessly.

 Hence, as time passes, the exchange between industrial control systems and human workflows is only going to increase.
 These developments would continue to expand the security potential; while also introducing new implications of security compliance.